Virtual Classroom: “Chinese and Western Values” – Q & A with Karl-Heinz Pohl

 This could possibly happen.
 Some people want it this way: the American melting-pot on a global scale.
 Others emphasize “multiple modernities”.
-The strong influence of Western culture is certainly there; but on the recipient side, it gets always embedded in different settings (such a Chinese, Japanese, Indian …)
+The strong influence of Western culture is certainly there; but on the recipient side, it gets always embedded in different settings (such as Chinese, Japanese, Indian …).

 Q: Qian Weiming